 What is Anxiety?

 Anxiety is a thief.
-It steals your time, your attention, your happiness.
-It locks you in a seemingly endless cycle of sleepless nights, rumination, worry, and uncertainty.
-But what is it exactly?
+It steals your time and attention.
+It locks you in cycles of sleeplessness, rumination, worry, and uncertainty.
+But what is anxiety, exactly?
 And why does our brain do this to us?

 Don’t think, our brains screamed.
 Run!

-This system of threat detection and management—basically, intense watchfulness paired with blind panic—was one of the things that made it possible for us to get this far as a species.
+This threat-response system—hypervigilance paired with rapid, reflexive action—helped our species survive.
 Which is great!
-The problem is we’ve now fast-forwarded a few hundred thousand years and our brains haven't entirely caught up to the realities of modern life.
+The problem is that while our environment has changed dramatically, our brains have not fully caught up.
 Even though the biggest threats most of us face on a day-to-day basis involve things like sales presentations, tinder dates, and Thanksgiving dinner with our in-laws, our brains still tend to treat these things like they’re lions hiding in the bushes.

 But let’s not be too mad at our poor, confused brains.
 They do what they do because they learned long ago that playing it safe beats becoming someone’s lunch.
 Better to be constantly on the lookout for lions than take a chance of missing one.
-Better to overreact than under react.
-This is why so many of us spend our days consumed with worry and prone to panic, even about things we know we don’t need to panic about.
-Our brains are simply trying to protect us, but by making us jump at imaginary lions all day long they have left us stressed out and exhausted.
+The downside of this bias toward safety is that it leaves us consumed with worry and prone to panic and exhaustion as we react again and again to threats that exist largely in our minds.

 So what do you to about it?
 Well, that’s where treatment comes in.